soumia026/API-DOCS/README.md

   Previous middleware is a built-in middleware provided by the Express.js framework.
 It is used to parse incoming requests with JSON payloads.
 - `Controllers` and `Routes` : is simply a way to organize our server, so that things don't get very messy, controllers are modules that handle the logic and behavior of a specific route or endpoint in an application.
   Routes are URLs or endpoints that users can access to interact with your application.
+- `Mongoose` : is an Object Data Modeling (ODM) library for Node.js that provides a higher-level abstraction layer for MongoDB.
+Mongoose offers features like data validation, middleware support, and query building utilities.
 ## First setup packages
 > express, dotenv, nodemon, morgan
 ```js